-The main cabin lodges the communal areas, which includes ample living space, the dining room and kitchen, with direct access between them as well as the exterior.
+The main cabin lodges the communal areas, which includes ample living space, the dining room, and kitchen, with direct access between them as well as the exterior.
 The wide windows highlight the link with the exterior and provide the interior with strong lighting.
 In the kitchen, the contrast between rustic and contemporary is highlighted through the use of opposing materials, like the stainless steel island and the wooden cabinets.
-The huge fireplace in black vitrified terracotta, breaks the neutral colour palette of the space.
+The huge fireplace in black vitrified terracotta differs from the other tones of the neutral color palette of the space.

-The swimming pool features the same colour as the surrounding sand in order to facilitate its integration into the natural landscape, reflecting the green of nature and the blue of the sky.
+The swimming pool features the same color as the surrounding sand in order to facilitate its integration into the natural landscape, reflecting the green of Nature and the blue of the Sky.
 The open fire in the lounge is the most important aspect of this project, around which the cabins have been situated and designed.

-The surrounding colour palette of the landscape were the inspiration for the selection of materials.
-The cement coating with a rustic look and the natural colour and texture of the wood are examples of how the exterior is reflected in the interior and vice-versa.
+The surrounding color palette of the landscape was the inspiration for the selection of materials.
+The cement coating with a rustic look and the natural color and texture of the wood are examples of how the exterior is reflected in the interior and vice-versa.
 The traditional thatch and reeds roof reinforces the concept of the cabin.
 These materials used in the roof and the walls provide an innovative way for the elements to define different spaces throughout the cabins.